top of page

 Hopelessness, Confuion and Problematic Patterns of Behaviour

 Some people decide to speak to a therapist about worries and difficulties that are not the result of a life crisis or trauma.
-The decision to seek therapy might come about as a desire to learn more about oneself, to bring meaning to one's ideas, values, and desires, and to liberate oneself from problemmatic behaviours which repeat in one's life.
+The decision to seek therapy might come about as a desire to learn more about oneself, to bring meaning to one's ideas, values, and desires, and to liberate oneself from problematic behaviours which repeat in one's life.
 Other people are looking for a way to better tolerate distressing feelings and bring meaning to confusing emotions.

 While there are many psychological therapies which offer self-improvement techniques, advice, and behavioural strategies, psychodynamic psychotherapy provides a safe and confidential space where individuals can explore their thoughts, feelings and desires freely, openly, and without judgement.
 While some people find their own way of answering existential questions related to their own patterns to find meaning and direction for their life, therapy can be of assistance to bring about transformative effects as understanding, meaning, and hope is generated.